Emergency Medical Services Programs

-Are you interested in a career as an EMT or firefighter?
+Are you interested in a career as an EMT, paramedic or firefighter?

 Let the Riverside County Workforce Development Center's team of experienced personnel guide you along the path to finding your new career.
 RivCo's Workforce Development Center can assist qualified Moreno Valley residents with tuition and other expenses such as uniforms and books.
 That's right, they'll sponsor you!

 Get started with MVC's EMT and paramedic programs.
 Call to apply at (951) 791-3504 or email Lelay.Galloway@rivco.org.

 EMS programs require enrolled students to be fully vaccinated against COVID-19 to complete clinical and field rotations.
 These rotations are required for completion of the EMT or paramedic program.
 Contact the program director, Mr. Fontaine, at (951) 571-6393 for further questions.